 Loceye was founded by four electrical engineers from the Aristotle University of Thessaloniki.
 The startup has won several awards, including a creative prize from the Startup Europe Awards and another from the ACT John and Mary Pappajohn Business Plan Awards.
 In late 2018, Greek venture capital company, Velocity Partners, announced a second round investment of €300,000 in the business.

-Japanese company AI Silk has turned raw silk into an electricity-conducting wearable fabric.
+Spotted: Japanese company AI Silk has turned raw silk into an electricity-conducting wearable fabric.
 The material, which is primarily for the health and medical fields, can act as an electrode to collect medical information or to help people recover from injury or illness.

 Made by a special dyeing technique, the fabric is durable and non-irritating, according to the company.
 AI Silk says the fabric doesn’t deteriorate with washing.
 It is also comfortable because it reduces the tingling sensation often caused by electrical stimulation of the muscles in medical treatments.
 The silk fibre is highly absorbent, which means it is less affected by sweat, which can lower conductivity.